montoyamoraga/art-notes/README.md

 ## About

-This list is curated by [Aarón Montoya-Moraga](http://montoyamoraga.io/).
+art-notes is a list of art resources and references.
+It is a project by [Aarón Montoya-Moraga](http://montoyamoraga.io/).

 Last updated on February 2018.